 • Six applications were received by the close of the application period, totaling \$3.9 million (\$15 million available).
 After review, the agency determined that some requested are ineligible for the program and \$3.1 million will be awarded.
 The letters for those awards have been released.
-A revised application that expands the list of providers eligible for this grant funding is being finalized and will be released this week to spend down the remaining balance of \$11.9 million.
+To spend down the remaining balance of \$11.9 million, a second round of applications for crisis providers has been distributed; applications are due June 24, 2021.